RobSimons1/ocean-dictionary/README.md

 devices used to test the site are **iPhone 5/SE**, **Samsung Galaxy**, **iPad**, **iPad Pro** **iPhone X**, **iPhone 6/7/8**, **Pixel 2**, **Pixel 2 XL**
 **Hudle2** and **Samsung / Lenovo / HP laptop**.

-The final database schema and desktop wireframes for the web-app can be seen in the *supporting_docs folder* under *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_new_word.png* and *wireframe3_oceanic_dictionary_manage_categories.png*.
+The final database schema and desktop wireframes for the web-app can be seen in the *supporting_docs folder* under *oceanic_dictionary_database_schema.png*, *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_manage_categories.png* and unused *wireframe4_ oceanic_dictionary_manage_categories.png*.
 These wireframes and database schema were used initially to plan the web-app and build around The opinions of numerous people including my mentor, friends, tutors, chat forums and such like, whom were asked during various stages of the project.

-The main basic functions of the dashboard that required rigorous testing in different scenarios are listed below.
+The main basic functions of the web-app that required rigorous testing in different scenarios are listed below.

+*	**Navbar**
+    * All Navbar links and buttons are coded within the Header section of the base.html with associated Python functions set up in app.py.
+    * Check Title link words (Oceanographic and Dictionary) return user to Homepage in every instance by ensuring that the index (/show_words) page is returned to.
+This is valid for both the words 'Oceanographic' and 'Dictionary', as thay are split across two separate rows.
+    * Green `Add Word` button is configured to redirect the user to the Add Word page.
+Verified the link and left side positioning in all browsers and screen sizes.
+    * The Search Bar required rigourous testing due to the varoius ways the words in Mongo DB could be accessed and displayed (See Issues List).
+    * Green magnifying glass icon `Search` button next to the search bar activates the entry into the Search Bar.
+This has been tested and affixed in place to maintain its funcionality in all browsers and screen sizes.
+    * The Navbar 'Home', 'Browse Words', 'New Word' and 'Manage Categories' buttons....
+    * The Individual alphabetical letters are situated below the NavBar, but still

-*	**Main Navigation**
+*	**Navbar**
-    * Hover mouse over all graphs and charts to ensure that they show the count of that particular section.
-Every pie-chart section and bar  or line should function in this way.
-    * Refresh chart buttons were tested to ensure that the user can refresh the page and where possible is returned to the nearest location that they were previously analysing.
-    * Table `Last` and `Next` buttons were rigorously tested to ensure that they function correctly.
-    * Once clicked the section of each graph or chart should be highlighted and all other graphs and charts and the table should conform and adjust to to this selection.
-This feature was heavily tested so that the user can analyse specific information easily.
-    * All of the drop down selectors were thoroughly tested so that they diplay the correct information.

 *	**Responsive / Mobile First design**
     * The dashboard page has a **Header**; **Main Section** and **Footer**.
 These needed to display correctly accross